How to clean your treasured Kimono & Obi?

 Experts in Japan may not readily accept items from overseas due to language barriers, as many of them are not proficient in English and won’t be able to examine your kimono directly.

-In Japan, we typically present our kimono or obi directly to experts for assessment, after which they carefully inspect it.
+In Japan, we generally present our kimono or obi directly to experts for assessment, after which they carefully inspect these items.

 They then provide a written estimate that outlines the necessary processes and associated costs.